nvda-es/devguides_translation/original_docs/w10addoninternals.md

 ### Automation Id and other interfaces and properties

-A key piece of information UIA exposes (or attempts to gather) is automation ID, a string that uniquely identifies an element.
-For example, some search fields expose "SearchEditBox" as automation ID, which allows screen readers such as NVDA to detect these controls.
-Although most controls do expose unique automation ID's, some uses generic or auto-generated automation ID's (such as update history in Settings app).
+A key piece of information UIA exposes (or attempts to gather) is Automation Identifier (Id), a string that uniquely identifies an element.
+For example, some search fields expose "SearchEditBox" as Automation Id, which allows screen readers such as NVDA to detect these controls.
+Although most controls do expose unique Automation Id's, some uses generic or auto-generated identifiers (such as update history in Settings app).

 Other useful information exposed by UIA elements are:

-* Class name: the class name for this control, a string that denotes the class of this element (not to be confused with automation ID that uniquely identifies an element).
+* Class name: the class name for this control, a string that denotes the class of this element (not to be confused with Automation Id that uniquely identifies an element).
 * Framework: the underlying framework used to create a given control such as XAML, Direct UI and others.
 * Localized control type: a role type text that should be spoken by screen readers in different languages.
 * Controller for: a list (array) of controls that this element manipulates when performing actions such as search suggestions (explained below).